yycunc/FIREcaller/README.md

 Some mappability files of different genome build (hg19, GRCh38, mm9 and mm10) and different resolutions (10 kb and 40 kb) are available in [Yun Li's's website](https://yunliweb.its.unc.edu/FIREcaller/download.php).

-The mappability file needs to be in the format of column names as =c('chr','start', 'end', 'F', 'GC','M','EBL'), and the chromosome column needs to be in the format 'chr${number}'.
+The mappability file needs to be in the format of column names as =c('chr','start', 'end', 'F', 'GC','M','EBL'), where, for a certain bin, they correspond to chromosome id, start and end positions, whether filter this bin, GC content and the mappability, whether this bin is overlapped with ENCODE blacklist region or not.
+The chromosome column needs to be in the format 'chr${number}'.
 The chromosomes in the file need to directly relate to the chromosomes in the process.
 For example, the mappability file will only contain information on chromosomes 1 through 22 to do an analysis on chromosome 1 through 22.

 ```{r define the name of the mappability file, message=FALSE}
 map_file<-'Hind3_hg19_40Kb_encodeBL_F_GC_M_auto.txt.gz'